RubenPants/BlenderCNN/index.md

 # 2. Blender

-Since the number of images with a *floating glowing ball in a dark room* is sparse, another way to collect this data needs to be found.
+Since the number of images with a *floating glowing ball in a dark room* is sparse on the internet, another way to collect this data needs to be found.
 [Blender](https://www.blender.org/), a free and open source 3D creation suite, comes to the rescue!
 Blender is an easy to use program with a vibrant community that covers all artistic needs ranging from creating art to creating data for Machine Learning.

 ## 2.1.
 Scene